Scientists are using penguin poop to understand how climate change is affecting the Arctic

 This story was originally published by Wired.
 It appears here as part of the Climate Desk collaboration.

 Satellites watch many things as they orbit the Earth: hurricanes brewing in the Caribbean, tropical forests burning in the Amazon, even North Korean soldiers building missile launchers.
-But some researchers have found a new way to use satellites to figure out what penguins eat by capturing images of the animal’s poop deposits across Antarctica.
+But some researchers have found a new way to use satellites to figure out what penguins eat: by capturing images of the animal’s poop deposits across Antarctica.

 A group of scientists studying Adélie penguins and climate change have found that the color of penguin droppings indicates whether the animals ate shrimp-like krill (reddish orange) or silverfish (blue).
 The distinction is interesting because the penguin’s diet serves as an indicator of the response of the marine ecosystem to climate change.
 Separate research is starting to show, for example, that penguin chicks that are forced to rely on krill as their main source of food don’t grow as much as those who have fish in their diet.